Enhancing repository-level software repair via repository-aware knowledge graphs: Approach

 After constructing the knowledge graph, we compute each function entity's relevance score $S(f)$ through a novel formula that combines semantic similarity with structural proximity:

-Where $f$ represents a candidate function entity in the knowledge graph, $e_i$ and $e_f$ are embeddings of the problem description and function entity $f$ respectively, $\cos(\cdot,\cdot)$ is cosine similarity, $t_i$ and $t_f$ are textual representations of the problem description and function entity $f$, $\text{lev}(\cdot,\cdot)$ is Levenshtein similarity normalized to $[0,1]$, $l(f)$ is the weighted shortest path length from the issue node to function entity $f$ using Dijkstra's algorithm~\cite{dijkstra}.
+Where $f$ represents a candidate function entity in the knowledge graph, $e_i$ and $e_f$ are embeddings of the problem description and function entity $f$. $t_i$ and $t_f$ are textual representations of the problem description and function entity $f$. $\text{lev}(\cdot,\cdot)$ is Levenshtein similarity normalized to $[0,1]$, $\cos_{norm}(\cdot,\cdot)$ is cosine similarity normalized to $[0, 1]$, where $\cos_{norm} = \frac{cos_{raw}+1}{2}$. $l(f)$ is the weighted shortest path length from the issue node to function entity $f$ using Dijkstra's algorithm~\cite{dijkstra}, where a smaller path length indicates a closer connection.
 The hyper-parameter $\alpha$ controls the balance between semantic embedding similarity and textual similarity, following the finding of~\cite{ballatore2015structural} that this combination effectively captures both contextual meaning and surface-level textual patterns.
-Lower $\alpha$ values prioritize surface-level textual matches crucial for identifying syntactically similar but semantically distinct code elements.
+Lower $\alpha$ values prioritize surface-level textual matches, which are crucial for identifying syntactically similar but semantically distinct code elements.
 The path length decay factor $\beta$ determines how quickly relevance decreases with path distance through the exponential decay function $\beta^{l(f)}$.
 This function, adopted from prior work~\cite{zhu2016computing}, effectively models relevance decay with graph distance while preserving meaningful multi-hop relationships.

-Based on these relevance scores $S(f)$, we select the top 15 functions from the knowledge graph to provide candidate bug locations and context information.
-We then use an LLM to identify up to 5 potential bug locations from the problem statement, complementing candidate locations with semantic understanding.
-This hybrid approach combines the strengths of knowledge graph-based structural analysis and LLM-based textual understanding, creating a comprehensive set of up to 20 candidate functions for the following patch generation phase.
+Based on these relevance scores $S(f)$, we select the top 15 functions from the knowledge graph to provide candidate fault locations and context information.
+We then use an LLM to identify up to 5 potential fault locations from the problem statement, complementing candidate locations with the LLM's textual understanding.
+This hybrid configuration combines the strengths of knowledge graph-based structural analysis and LLM-based textual understanding, creating a comprehensive set of up to 20 candidate function-level fault locations for the following patch generation phase.